JaromPD/Data-Structures-Tutorial/3-trees.md

 	* Display winning numbers.
 	* Use a Binary Search Tree for storing winners.
 * Use the BST to display the winners from earliest to latest (least to greatest).

+Once you have created your own program, feel free to check your solution with [mine](https://github.com/JaromPD/Data-Structures-Tutorial/blob/main/lottery_number_program.py).